oroinc/documentation/bundles/platform/FilterBundle/grid-extension.rst

 `type: currency` - currency filter

-Validated by :ref:`NumberRangeFilterType <backend-filters-form-types-oro-type-number-range-filter>` in backend and rendered by :ref:`Oro.Filter.NumberRangeFilter <backend-entities-filters-js-widgets-oro-filter-number-range-filter>`.
+Validated by :ref:`NumberRangeFilterType <backend-filters-form-types-oro-type-number-range-filter>` in the backend and rendered by ``oro/filter/number-range-filter``.

 Boolean Filter
 ^^^^^^^^^^^^^^

 Provides filtering for boolean values.

-`type: boolean` - Validated by :ref:`BooleanFilterType <backend-filters-form-types-oro-type-boolean-filter>` in backend and rendered by :ref:`Oro.Filter.ChoiceFilter <backend-entities-filters-js-widgets-oro-filter-choice-filter>` with a predefined set of options (yes/no)
+`type: boolean` - Validated by :ref:`BooleanFilterType <backend-filters-form-types-oro-type-boolean-filter>` in the backend and rendered by ``oro/filter/boolean-filter`` with a predefined set of options (yes/no).

 Choice Filter
 ^^^^^^^^^^^^^

 Provides filtering data using a list of predefined choices

-`type: choice` - Validated by :ref:`ChoiceFilterType <backend-filters-form-types-oro-type-choice-filter>` in backend and rendered by :ref:`Oro.Filter.ChoiceFilter <backend-entities-filters-js-widgets-oro-filter-choice-filter>`.
+`type: choice` - Validated by :ref:`ChoiceFilterType <backend-filters-form-types-oro-type-choice-filter>` in the backend and rendered by ``oro/filter/select-filter``.

 Entity Filter
 ^^^^^^^^^^^^^

 Provides filtering data using list of choices that extracted from database.

-`type: entity` - Validated by :ref:`EntityFilterType <backend-filters-form-types-oro-type-entity-filter>` in backend and rendered by :ref:`Oro.Filter.ChoiceFilter <backend-entities-filters-js-widgets-oro-filter-choice-filter>`.
+`type: entity` - Validated by :ref:`EntityFilterType <backend-filters-form-types-oro-type-entity-filter>` in the backend and rendered by ``oro/filter/select-filter``.

 Date Filter
 ^^^^^^^^^^^